ASSERT-KTH/Proof-of-Patch/README.md

 # Proof-of-Patch Dataset

-**A curated dataset of smart contract security audits with patch/mitigation indicators from Solodit**
+**A curated dataset of smart contract vulnerability reports with patch/mitigation indicators from Solodit**

 Dataset used for the evaluation of PoCo (see [PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts](https://arxiv.org/abs/2511.02780)).